rileysmindcom/Midterm-Exam/Midterm Exam Version1.0.md

 Name: Riley Lidot
 Date: 10/13/25
 Class: CISC-191
-# Inventory control system - version 1.0 (10 marks)
+# Inventory control system - Version 1.0
 You are creating a drug company's inventory control system.
 You visit each aisle and update the inventory based on the physical presence of each item on the shelf.
 The aisles are divided into sections.